Get to Know The Barlow Culinary and Arts Center

-Explore a seemingly endless variety of dining, drinking, and shopping treasures at The Barlow culinary and arts center in Sebastopol.
+Explore a seemingly endless variety of dining, drinking, and shopping treasures at The Barlow, a 12.5-acre culinary and arts center in Sebastopol.
 Premium businesses hurried to lease space after this $23.5 million, 220,000-square-foot project debuted in the fall of 2012, and now the property features many of Sonoma County's best restaurants, wineries, distilleries, art galleries, and boutiques.

 The sprawling campus of industrial chic barn buildings glistens in the sun.
 Most of the time, the glass roll-up garage doors that act as walls are open, inviting in fresh breezes and strolling customers.
 The 12.5 landscaped acres are lush, and brilliant with greens, reds, yellows, oranges, and blues.
 The colors spread across lawns, neighborhood parks, pathways, raised garden beds, and a full culinary garden (in fact, most of the landscaping is edible, harvested for the kitchens of Barlow restaurants).

 It's all pretty impressive for what used to be an old apple processing facility on the eastern edge of downtown Sebastopol.
 And there's always something new happening in this hip community gathering spot.

 - Acre Pizza: Acre Coffee owners Steve Decosse and Sharon Fitzgerald serve classic and Detroit-style pizza crafted with a Northern California mindset, available by the slice or in 16-inch rounds.
 The dough features organic California wheat that is fermented for two days to create a light and crispy crust, making it is easier to digest.

 - Barge North Company: All garments and goods are ethically made, and almost all of the lines they carry are manufactured in the United States, including the company’s own clothing line.
 They screen print all of their designs on the Northern California coast, using eco-friendly, water-based inks.